 The Company's clients are billed based on fee schedules that are agreed upon in each customer contract.
-Receivables from customers were \$203.9 million at December 31, 2022.
+Receivables from customers were \$195.3 million at December 31, 2023.
 An allowance is maintained for accounts receivables which is generally based on the number of days outstanding.
-Adjustments to the allowance are recorded in other expenses in the statement of income.
+Under CECL, a provision of \$6.8 thousand was recorded as of December 31, 2023.
 Receivables from customers are included in other assets on the statement of financial condition.

-Contract assets represent accrued revenues that have not yet been billed to the customers due to certain contractual terms other than the passage of time and were \$7.0 mil at December 31, 2021 and \$7.2 million at December 31, 2022.
+Contract assets represent accrued revenues that have not yet been billed to the customers due to certain contractual terms other than the passage of time and were \$7.2 million at December 31, 2022 and \$6.9 million at December 31, 2023.
 Accrued revenues recorded as contract assets are usually billed on an annual basis.
-There were no impairments recorded on contract assets in 2022.
+There were no impairments recorded on contract assets in 2023.
 Contract assets are included in other assets on the statement of financial condition.